sahinakkaya/binary-clock-wallpaper/README.md

 ```

 ### Usage
-Run the following command and a file named `result.png` will be created.
+Run the following command and a file named `result.png` will be created under `img` directory.
 You can use that file to set your wallpaper.
 ```
 python3 binary_clock_wallpaper.py
 ```